IBM/StorageCephVagrant/README.md

 ## Scope

-This is an opinionated automated deployment of a RHCS 5.x cluster installation based on RHEL8 up to the point where you run the preflight Ansible playbook.
+This is an opinionated automated deployment of a Red Hat Ceph Storage (RHCS) 5.x cluster installation based on RHEL8 up to the point where you run the preflight Ansible playbook.

 ![RHCS5 Screenshot](./RHCS5-Vagrant.png "RHCS5 Screenshot")